GAMS-dev/miro/server/release_data/README.md

 | `GMS_MIRO_ENGINE_ANONYMOUS_PWD `  | Password of anonymous user | `t@qHwt%3Mh`|

 The admin panel can be reached at: `https://your-miro-server-domain.com/app_direct/admin`.
 You can log in with any Engine user that has write permissions on your MIRO Server namespace (provided via `GMS_MIRO_ENGINE_NS `).

+# Running under SELinux
+Note that with SELinux active (e.g. CentOS/RHEL), you might have to allow your nginx server to proxy to the upstream MIRO Server host.
+You can do so by running: `setsebool -P httpd_can_network_connect 1`.